LasCreations/Gui-Video-Editor/ReadMe.md

 ## How To Build Using Cmake
 In the main directory run command
 - cmake -S . -B bin/

-## How To Run Using Cmake
-Go into the build directory and run command make
+Go into the build directory and run command
+- make
-To run program ./main
+To run program
+- ./main

 ## Directory Structure